Maine Court Records

 Can I get a Felony Removed from a Court Record in Maine?

-Although a full pardon does not equal an expungement of criminal records, the information in the criminal history records of a pardoned person is considered confidential.
+Although a full pardon does not equal an expungement of criminal records, a pardoned person’s criminal history records are considered confidential.
 Records designated as confidential criminal history information are inaccessible to the public.
-They can only be accessed by authorized persons (16-7 M.R.S.A §703).
+They may only be accessed by authorized persons (16-7 M.R.S.A §703).
 The following types of records are considered confidential criminal history information:

 - Records of summons or arrest that are over one year old with no active or pending prosecution from the arrest